cyberjames/infracost-test/README.md

 #### ➡️ Showing an estimated cost <u>diff</u>erence

 <br>
-The example below will show an estimated cost difference of before and after making changes to the resources (aws instance type) in the Terraform code.
+The example below will show an estimated cost difference of before and after making changes to the resources (i.e. AWS instance type) in the Terraform code.

 * Generate a JSON file as the baseline.
     ```bash